dseconf/DSE2023/README.md

 * Basic programming in Python (see [this link](https://python-programming.quantecon.org/intro.html) for a thorough introduction)
 * Basic calculus and probability ([Mathematics for Machine learning](https://mml-book.github.io/) provides a good overview of skills participants are required to be fluent in).
 * Basic econometrics

-**Anyone is free to use this teaching material.
-In the latter case, a reference to this repository would however would be expected**

 ### Location of the Summer School and Conference